cwarden45/DTC_Scripts/Dante_Labs/README.md

 I checked my Veritas WGS alignments, and this matches the genotype in my 23andMe report ([GG](IGV_NL.rs13141016.png)).

 I checked my raw AncestryDNA data, and I couldn't find a genotype for rs13141016.
-So, perhaps this genotype was **imputed**, and that was the cause of the problem?
+I contacted the company and they said that they don't impute genotypes, although I am not sure what is the alternative explanation.

 **2) Nutrigenomics & Lifestyle:** *Predisposition to develop sensitivity to metabisulphites (page 6)*: 23andMe upload says "People with your genetic profile **are not likely** to have a predisposition to develop a metabisulphites sensitivity" while AncestryDNA upload says "People with your genetic profile **are likely** to have a predisposition to develop a metabisulphites sensitivity".
 I believe this is due to a difference in the genotype for the [rs523865](https://www.ncbi.nlm.nih.gov/snp/rs523865) variant in the ANGPT4 gene (AA for 23andMe on page 112; AG for Ancestry DNA on page 110)

 I checked my Veritas WGS alignments, and this matches the genotype in my AncestryDNA report ([AG](IGV_NL.rs523865.png)).

 I checked my raw 23andMe data, and I couldn't find a genotype for rs523865.
-So, perhaps this genotype was **imputed**, and that was the cause of the problem?
+I contacted the company and they said that they don't impute genotypes, although I am not sure what is the alternative explanation.

 **3) Fitness:** *Impulsivity (page 3)*: 23andMe upload says "People with your genetic profile are likely to have a **lower** tendency to act impulsively" while AncestryDNA upload says "People with your genetic profile are likely to have a **higher** tendency to act impulsively".
 I believe this is due to a difference in the genotype for the [rs1406946](https://www.ncbi.nlm.nih.gov/snp/rs1406946) variant in the HTR1E gene (CC for 23andMe on page 34; TT for AncestryDNA on page 34)

 I checked my Veritas WGS alignments, and this matches the genotype in my AncestryDNA report ([TT](IGV_F.rs1406946.png)).

 I checked my raw 23andMe data, and I couldn't find a genotype for rs1406946.
-So, perhaps this genotype was **imputed**, and that was the cause of the problem?
+I contacted the company and they said that they don't impute genotypes, although I am not sure what is the alternative explanation.

 **4) Fitness:** *Energy expenditure (page 4)*: 23andMe upload says "People with your genetic profile are likely to have a **higher** energy consumption" while AncestryDNA upload says "People with your genetic profile are likely to have a **normal** consumption of energy".
 I believe this is due to a difference in the genotype for the [rs7799039](https://www.ncbi.nlm.nih.gov/snp/rs7799039) variant in the LEP gene (GA for 23andMe on page 54; GG for AncestryDNA on page 54)

 I checked my Veritas WGS alignments, and this matches the genotype in my 23andMe report ([GA](IGV_F.rs7799039.png)).

 I checked my raw AncestryDNA data, and I couldn't find a genotype for rs7799039.
-So, perhaps this genotype was **imputed**, and that was the cause of the problem?
+I contacted the company and they said that they don't impute genotypes, although I am not sure what is the alternative explanation.

 **5) Fitness:** *Energy supply (page 4)*: 23andMe upload says "People with your genetic profile are likely to have a **regular** energy intake" while AncestryDNA upload says "People with your genetic profile are likely to have **greater** energy intake".
 I believe this is due to a difference in the genotype for the [rs5418](https://www.ncbi.nlm.nih.gov/snp/rs5418) variant in the SLC2A4 gene (GG for 23andMe on page 55; GA for AncestryDNA on page 55)

 I checked my Veritas WGS and Genos Exome alignments, and this matches the genotype in my AncestryDNA report ([GA](IGV_F.rs5418.png)).

 I checked my raw 23andMe data, and I couldn't find a genotype for rs5418.
-So, perhaps this genotype was **imputed**, and that was the cause of the problem?
+I contacted the company and they said that they don't impute genotypes, although I am not sure what is the alternative explanation.

 **6) Fitness:** *Metabolism of essential amino acids (page 4)*: 23andMe upload says "People with your genetic profile are likely to have a **high** metabolism of essential amino acids" while AncestryDNA upload says "People with your genetic profile are likely to have a **normal** metabolism of essential amino acids".
 I believe this is due to a difference in the genotype for the [rs2295080](https://www.ncbi.nlm.nih.gov/snp/rs2295080) variant in the MTOR gene (TT for 23andMe on page 56; GG for AncestryDNA on page 56)

 I checked my Veritas WGS and Genos Exome alignments, and this matches the genotype in my 23andMe report ([TT](IGV_F.rs2295080.png)).

 I checked my raw AncestryDNA data, and I couldn't find a genotype for rs2295080.
-So, perhaps this genotype was **imputed**, and that was the cause of the problem?
+I contacted the company and they said that they don't impute genotypes, although I am not sure what is the alternative explanation.

 **7) Fitness:** *Deficiency Of Colina (page 4)*: 23andMe upload says "People with your genetic profile **tend to have** a choline deficiency" while AncestryDNA upload says "People with your genetic profile are **likely not to have** a tendency for choline deficiency".
 I believe this is due to a difference in the genotype for the [rs4646365](https://www.ncbi.nlm.nih.gov/snp/rs4646365) variant in the PEMT gene (CT for 23andMe on page 70; CC for AncestryDNA on page 70)

 I checked my Veritas WGS alignments, and this matches the genotype in my 23andMe report ([CT](IGV_F.rs4646365.png)).

 I checked my raw AncestryDNA data, and I couldn't find a genotype for rs4646365.
-So, perhaps this genotype was **imputed**, and that was the cause of the problem?
+I contacted the company and they said that they don't impute genotypes, although I am not sure what is the alternative explanation.

 **8) Fitness:** *Subcutaneous adipose tissue (page 4)*: 23andMe upload says "People with your genetic profile are likely to have **regular** accumulation of subcutaneous adipose tissue" while AncestryDNA upload says "People with your genetic profile are likely to have a **reduced** accumulation of subcutaneous adipose tissue".
 I believe this is due to a difference in the genotype for the [rs2304795](https://www.ncbi.nlm.nih.gov/snp/rs2304795) variant in the PLIN1 gene (AA for 23andMe on page 79; AG for AncestryDNA on page 79)

 I checked my Veritas WGS and Genos Exome alignments, and this matches the genotype in my AncestryDNA report ([AG](IGV_F.rs2304795.png)).

 I checked my raw 23andMe data, and I couldn't find a genotype for rs2304795.
-So, perhaps this genotype was **imputed**, and that was the cause of the problem?
+I contacted the company and they said that they don't impute genotypes, although I am not sure what is the alternative explanation.

 **9) Fitness:** *Balance of sodium / potassium ratio (Na/K) (page 5)*: 23andMe upload says "People with your genetic profile are likely to have a **regular** sodium/potassium ratio" while AncestryDNA upload says "People with your genetic profile are likely to have a **high** sodium/potassium ratio".
 I believe this is due to a difference in the genotype for the [rs956868](https://www.ncbi.nlm.nih.gov/snp/rs956868) variant in the WNK1 gene (AA for 23andMe on page 85; AC for AncestryDNA on page 85)